53 minutes of video

-To grow your travel writing income, you need a reliable, repeatable system for ensuring your have your eye on your benchmarks and pivot to meet them.
-We’ll explore how to adopt the systems big businesses use to great success for your solopreneaur writing business.
+To grow your travel writing income, you need a reliable, repeatable system for ensuring you have your eye on your benchmarks and pivot to meet them.
+We’ll explore how to adopt the systems big businesses use to great success for your solopreneur writing business.

 At an event for business executives I attended last week, the facilitator shared something that is a bit of a myth in the business world.

 The short version is: in a room full of nearly 1,000 entrepreneurs, when asked how they track and check in daily with their goals, it turned out the that four wealthiest people in the room all carried a paper with their goals in their wallet on somewhere else on their person.

 Let me say this again, because it bears repeating.
 In a room full of people who had successfully started their own businesses, the ones who made the most looked at their goals regularly.